YCC Commission and Public Meetings

 Vice-Chair, Energy, Minerals and Natural Resources Department Designee

 Carmen is Diné (Navajo Nation) from northern Arizona.
 She is the Climate Change Specialist for the New Mexico Forestry Division where she is responsible for implementing strategies of the Forest Action Plan that incorporate climate change science and adaptation and mitigation measures into forestry practices.
-These practices provide technical assistance to private forest landowners and allow the Forestry Division to participate with cooperators and collaboratives interested in natural resource management and watershed protection.
-Carmen has previously held positions as the Woody Biomass Program Manager in Santa Fe and District Forester on the Las Vegas District for the Forestry Division.
-Carmen also served as YCC Interim Director for a short duration.
-She is proficient on forest practices for the Commission.
-Carmen is a graduate of Northern Arizona University, School of Forestry and currently lives in Glorieta Pass with retired NM State Park Ranger Rick.
+She collaborates with private forest landowners on watershed protection.
+Previously she was the Woody Biomass Program Manager in Santa Fe and the District Forester on the Las Vegas District.
+Carmen also served as YCC Interim Director in 2019.
+She is a graduate of Northern Arizona University, School of Forestry and lives in Glorieta Pass with retired NM State Park Ranger Rick.

 Marlene Yanez